Richard B. Hetnarski: Editor and translator work

-In 1978, he founded the Journal of Thermal Stresses, and he was its editor-in-chief for 40 years (1978-2018), and is now its Honorary Editor.
-He served (1988-1991) as an Associate Editor of Applied Mechanics Reviews.
+In 1978, Hetnarski founded the Journal of Thermal Stresses, and he was its editor-in-chief for 40 years (1978–2018), and was later its Honorary Editor.
+He served (1988–1991) as an Associate Editor of Applied Mechanics Reviews.

 He was Editor of the 11-volume Encyclopedia of Thermal Stresses, 6643 pages, Springer, 2014.
 Also, he was Editor of the five-volume Thermal Stresses handbook which was published by Elsevier in Amsterdam and by Lastran Corp. in Rochester, New York, in the years 1986–1999.

 Hetnarski translated or co-translated three books into Polish from Russian, from German, and from English, and one from Russian into English.
 He edited five books on Mechanics.